kamrik/IntroText/labs/lab5-BanditCLI.md

 ## Submission
 Run the `date` command while logged into Bandit and submit a screenshot of your terminal.
-Your goal is to reach level 3, the instructors will mostly guide you there, but feel free to keep going beyond level 3.
+Your goal is to reach level 3, the instructors will guide you there, but feel free to keep going beyond level 3.

 Your screenshot should look similar to this one:
 ![sumbission screenshot example](img/terminal_bandit.png)